ScoopInstaller/Main/.github/ISSUE_TEMPLATE/Package_request.md

 ### Criteria

-For an app to be acceptable in the Main bucket, it should be:
+For a package to be acceptable in the Main bucket, it should be:

 - [ ] a non-GUI tool
 - [ ] a reasonably well-known and widely used developer tool